about_us

 To date, more ocean energy converters have tested at EMEC than at any other site in the world.

-EMEC operates to relevant test laboratory standards (ISO17025) enabling the Centre to provide independently-verified performance assessments.
-We are also accredited to ISO/IEC 17020 offering technology verification on marine energy converters and sub-systems.
+EMEC is the world’s only recognised ISO/IEC 17025 test laboratory for ocean energy, operating to relevant test laboratory standards to provide independently-verified performance assessments.
 EMEC is at the forefront in the development of international standards for marine energy and is forging alliances with other countries, exporting our knowledge around the world to stimulate the development of a global marine renewables industry.

 EMEC CLIENTS